elastic/support-diagnostics/README.md

 elasticsearch-support-diagnostics
 =================================

-**_Note:_ This branch is for the java rewrite of the support plugin.
-Please do not use this in production, use the master branch. **
+**Note: This branch is for the java rewrite of the support plugin (2.0).
+Please do not use this in production, use the master branch.**

 support-diagnostics is an elasticsearch plugin designed